 “No more screen time, read a book.”
 Who hasn’t said that to their kid?
 However, what do you suggest when your kid can’t easily read for comprehension or pleasure?
 Go listen to an audiobook.
 Read an e-book with audio for at least fifteen minutes.
-Even with the technologies available, my kid doesn’t like to read.
+Even with the educational technology that is available, my kid doesn’t like to read.
 Period.
 It’s a fact, and it may or may not change.

 Use it Or Lose It